XLabs/portal-bridge-ui/apps/docs/docs/tutorials/how-to-bridge-to-osmosis.md

 ### Step 5: Wait for Confirmation

 Bridge transactions require a number of confirmations before being finalized on the recipient chain.
-The time required varies by chain, but for Solana this usually usually takes less than 30 seconds.
+The time required varies by chain, but for Solana this usually takes less than 30 seconds.

 ![Untitled](../../static/img/osmosis-how-to-bridge-5.png)